Cosmological Backgrounds of Gravitational Waves: Bounds and detectors

 The GW energy density fraction today can be expressed in terms of the tensor to scalar ratio $r$ and a generic spectral index $n_T$ using Eq.~\eqref{eq:omegaK} (c.f. section \ref{sec:EvolTensInf} and the discussion therein),

-where $f_*=k_*/(2\pi\,a_0)$ is the pivot frequency at which the primordial scalar amplitude is normalised, $k_*=0.05\,{\rm Mpc}^{-1}$, and $f_{\rm eq}=H_0\,\Omega_{\rm mat}/(\pi\sqrt{2\,\Omega_{\rm rad}})$ is the frequency entering the horizon at matter-radiation equality, c.f.
+where $f_*=k_*/(2\pi a_0)$ is the pivot frequency at which the primordial scalar amplitude is normalised, $k_*=0.05\,{\rm Mpc}^{-1}$, and $f_{\rm eq}=H_0\,\Omega_{\rm mat}/(\pi\sqrt{2\,\Omega_{\rm rad}})$ is the frequency entering the horizon at matter-radiation equality, c.f.
 Eq.~\eqref{eq:keq}.
-The energy density spectrum of Eq.~\eqref{eq:omegaKnt} is shown in Fig.~\ref{fig:BlueSpec} for $r$ saturating the bound in Eq.~\eqref{eq:rbound} and two values of $n_T$: the red-tilted value predicted by slow roll inflation, corresponding to the consistency relation $n_T=-r/8$ (c.f.~sec.~\ref{sec:PrimTensInf} and in particular Eq.~\eqref{consistency}), and a blue-tilted case with large index, $n_T=0.2$.
+The energy density spectrum of Eq.~\eqref{eq:omegaKnt} is shown in Fig.~\ref{fig:BlueSpec} for $r$ saturating the bound in Eq.~\eqref{eq:rbound} and two values of $n_T$: the red-tilted value predicted by slow roll inflation, corresponding to the consistency relation $n_T=-r/8$ (c.f.~sec.~\ref{sec:PrimTensInf} and in particular Eq.~\eqref{consistency}), and a blue-tilted case with large index, $n_T=0.15$.
 In this figure we also show the sensitivity of current and future GW detectors (which we will describe in Sect.~\ref{sec:interferometers}) and the CMB bound derived in Eq.~\eqref{eq:rbound}, which applies for $n_T=0$.
 Note that, as discussed before, tensor modes decay once they enter the horizon; this determines the regime of validity of the CMB bound, namely frequencies which were outside the horizon at matter-radiation equality but are inside the horizon today: $3.4 \cdot 10^{-19}< f < 2.1 \cdot 10^{-17}$ Hz.
 For forecasts on the constraints that can be derived on the couple of parameters $(n_T,r)$ by the combination of data from CMB temperature anisotropies and B-polarization, with direct bounds established by advanced LIGO/Virgo and PTA, and with indirect bounds described in section \ref{sec:BBN}, we refer the reader for example to Fig. 2 of \cite{Lasky:2015lej}, see also \cite{Cabass:2015jwe,Meerburg:2015zua}.
-As a remark, we note that if the transfer function is indeed the one worked out in section \ref{sec:EvolTensInf}, given in Eqs.~\eqref{eq:omegaKnt} and~\eqref{eq:omegaK}, these bounds may be considerably loosen.